 Description

-Of granite, the memorial takes the form of a 3m Celtic wheel cross on a tapered shaft mounted on a chamfered square plinth on a narrow base step.
-The front face of the cross and shaft is dressed and recessed.
-The cross bears an interwoven Celtic knot-work design carved in relief.
-The front and rear faces of the shaft, the plinth and plinth base step are incised with black-painted inscriptions.
+The Hinxton War Memorial is a granite structure that features a 3-meter tall Celtic wheel cross on a tapered shaft, which is mounted on a chamfered square plinth resting on a narrow base step.
+The front face of both the cross and the shaft is dressed and recessed, with the cross displaying an interwoven Celtic knot-work design carved in relief.
+The front and rear faces of the shaft, the plinth, and the base step are all incised with black-painted inscriptions.

-The memorial is enclosed by a raised stone curb with a granite bollard at each corner.
-The bollards are connected by a metal rail fence; the ground around the memorial is covered with gravel.
+The memorial is surrounded by a raised stone curb, with a granite bollard at each corner.
+These bollards are connected by a metal rail fence, and the ground around the memorial is covered with gravel.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.